tjfulle/matmodlab/_sources/intro/general.txt

 Overview of the Material Model Laboratory
 =========================================

-The Material Model Laboratory (Matmodlab) is a collection of tools that provides capability to develop, parameterize, and test material constitutive models.
+The Material Model Laboratory (Matmodlab) is a suite of tools designed for the development of material models intended for deployment in finite element codes.
 Matmodlab includes:

 * Matmodlab.Simulator, a specialized material model driver;
 * Matmodlab.Permutator, a toolkit for determining model sensitivities to